Marie Slater: Later career

 Slater then continued work with Thomas Cook and had a short stint as presenter on their television show on Sky.
 Slater said her TV image proved hard for the public to forget and the negative effects were long lasting with one girl trying to attack her and the only way to get back to 'Marie' was "to leave the industry behind."

 However in an interview in 2007, Slater revealed she had plans to return to life as a TV presenter and had received numerous offers which she was still considering.
-She stated that despite the distress Club Reps had caused her (she had counselling upon returning to England) that she was grateful for the fact it had opened many doors and hopes to follow in the footsteps of Jeremy Spake and Jane McDonald.
+She stated that despite the distress Club Reps had caused her (she had counselling upon returning to England and later went into hiding) that she was grateful for the fact it had opened many doors and hopes to follow in the footsteps of Jeremy Spake and Jane McDonald.

 In a 2006 interview, Slater claimed "reality TV ruined my life" and also said "It's such a weight off my shoulders to finally leave Maz behind and I'd really like people to finally realise I'm nothing at all like the character reality TV made of me."

 Slater now owns a restaurant-bar called H. Nicholsons in Altrincham which opened in February 2006 and has continued work as a presenter, most notably on Sky Travel.
 The restaurant is themed around the resort of Faliraki with the entertainment centred on Club Reps.